KaranKumar919/MeghaDrsti/README.md

 "Is there any severe weather near me?"
 ```

-The AI interprets the user's intent and retrieves the required weather information.
+MeghaDrsti interprets the user's intent and retrieves the required weather information to generate a contextual response.

 ### 📍 Location Intelligence